catalinred/catalinred.github.com/_posts/2011-04-17-how-to-create-slick-effects-with-css3-box-shadow.markdown

 ### Use the RGBA color model

-Try spicing up shadows with using the RGBA color model.
+Try spicing up shadows using the RGBA color model.
 The `box-shadow` property can be used using RGBA colors to create shadows with differing levels of opacity.
-If your browsers supports the `box-shadow` property, then it will definitively support the RGBA color model.
+If your browsers support the `box-shadow` property, then it will definitively support the RGBA color model.

 ### Add multiple effects separated by commas
 Also, you can use multiple shadow effects in one CSS declaration, as seen below: